Apple pointing devices: 2nd generation

 On October 13, 2015, Apple released a second-generation Magic Trackpad (initially marketed as Magic Trackpad 2), replacing the first-generation Magic Trackpad.
 The second-generation Magic Trackpad is designed to match the Magic Keyboard, also released on the same day.
 It introduces solid-state Force Touch trackpad technology to desktop Macs, as well as a rechargeable Li-ion battery, charged via a Lightning connector.
 It is available as an add-on with the purchase of any desktop Mac, or as a standalone purchase.

 Recent versions of macOS and iPadOS include full support for the second-generation Magic Trackpad.
 The trackpad has been made available in many different colors; it has been available in a white and silver color since 2015.
 A space grey color was introduced in 2017 to match the iMac Pro, a black and silver color in 2019 to match the third-generation Mac Pro, and a variety of pastel colors in 2021 to match the M1 iMac.

 3rd generation

 On October 28, 2024, Apple released a third-generation Magic Trackpad, replacing the second-generation Magic Trackpad.
-This 3rd generation Magic Trackpad is identical to the 2nd generation, except the Lighting charging port is replaced by USB-C.
+This 3rd generation Magic Trackpad is identical to the 2nd generation, except the Lightning charging port is replaced by USB-C.